-The day to day running and decision making is delegated to chief executive, Andy Elvin, and the senior leadership team.
+The day to day running and decision making is delegated to chief executive, Andy Elvin, and the Executive Board.
 The board of trustees plays an important role overseeing the systems of financial control, promoting high ethical standards and monitoring regulatory compliance.

 As a National Fostering Charity, TACT have teams located across England, Scotland and Wales.
-In 2020, we made the decision to become a permanently homebased organisation - having seen the benefits of home working during the Coronavirus pandemic.

-The decision to remove our physical offices means that our staff are now spread more widely across the UK, rather than being concentrated in a small number of specific locations and even better placed to provide outstanding support to our foster carers and young people.
+In 2020 TACT became a wholly home based organisation, which means that our staff are spread across the UK, rather than being concentrated in a small number of specific locations, ensuring that we are well placed to provide outstanding support to our foster carers and young people.

-We will continue to provide high quality face-to-face training and meet regularly with our foster carers, however we will now have the ability to ensure this is in the exact locations where our foster carers need us most.
+We continue to provide high quality face-to-face training and meet regularly with our foster carers, with the flexibility to ensure this is in the exact locations where our foster carers need us most.